Skip to content ↓

 What are the entry arrangements after school?

 At the end of the school day, we will ask you to collect your child in the usual way.
 Some of you may be going home and returning, and others may want to start queueing ready for the beginning of the Festival.
 We will confirm the entry points nearer the time.
-Please can we ask that you do not head straight up onto the field, but instead wait for the festival to be officially opened.
+Please can we ask that you do not head straight up onto the field after picking your child up, but instead head to a queuing point and wait for the festival to be officially opened.

 There will be no parking available on the school site for the festival, with the exception of Blue Badge holders.
 However, please be aware that cars will still be moving around on the school site accessing swimming and After School Club.